muchemwal/Contact_tracing_backend/README.md

     ![ps image](/images/credentials.png)

-  * Go to "Role Mappings" in the user submenu and add the roles c19hotline and teletan_generator.
+  * Go to "Role Mappings" in the user submenu and add the roles c19hotline and tele _generator.

     ![ps image](/images/roles.png)